Read over the entire recipe before beginning.

 - 1 cup water

-Set the Instant Pot to “Soup” for 7 minutes.
+Set the Instant Pot to “Soup” for 7 minutes (most recently, I’ve been manually setting on High for 4 minutes, and it works very well).
 When the cycle ends, do a quick release of the pressure valve, and remove the lid.

 Using a hand blender, or potato masher, puree the contents of the instant pot.
 If desired, add about: